 "It had always been the plan to try to get the field reopened by the fall but to assume that it would not be able to be opened," said Township Committeeman Jerry Ryan.

-DeHart Park has been the subject of much controversy over the last few years.
+DeHart Park has been over the last few years.
 At one time, the town had received a grant to install an artificial turf field, to which some residents were opposed.
 The question was put to a referendum, and the artificial turf option was defeated.
-The field officially re-opened in December of 2010 with natural grass after a $1.3 million renovation performed by Turco Golf of Suffern, NY.
+The field officially with natural grass after a $1.3 million renovation performed by Turco Golf of Suffern, NY.

 The township later discovered that Turco incorrectly installed the sod.
 Drainage has also been an ongoing issue on the field.